neamah/Wimmer/README.md

 This script can only take xls files.
 Since the database we have is xlsx, I just Saved As the same file as .xls This shouldn't change anything in the contents of the file.

-When entering the name of the file in the program, don't enter .xls.
-JUST the name of the file.
+When entering the name of the file in the program, remember to enter .xls.

+e.g:

+	Name of the excel file (with .xls): googleterms.xls

 ==================
 How to run: